Teriyaki Chicken Recipe – The Japanese Method Most People Don’t Know

-Since I started making teriyaki chicken this way, I have rarely made it any other way.
-It is inspired by the method used in Japanese chicken specialty shops, but simple enough to make at home.
-With just five steps, you get crisp skin, juicy meat, and that familiar glossy sauce that makes teriyaki so satisfying.
+This is the teriyaki chicken method I learned from a Japanese recipe site and have used ever since.
+With just five simple steps, you get crisp skin, juicy meat, and that familiar glossy sauce that makes teriyaki so satisfying.
+The key is not just the sauce, but how you cook the chicken in the pan.
 It has become one of those recipes I cook again and again in my own kitchen.

 Prep: 5min